-Government will focus on areas where implementation of existing policies needs to improve and will hold focused discussions to overcome obstacles to implementation.
+Government will focus on areas where implementation of existing policies need to improve and hold focused dialogues to overcome obstacles to implementation.
 It will also engage with other sectors to understand how they are contributing to the NDP's implementation and to identify any obstacles they face.